HETTY'S SONG, The Death of the Skylark has now joined my two previously published books -- The Sotweed Smuggler and Dear Mama, Love Sarah -- in print.

 Creek, but loved best fishing in the Missouri River.
 It was

-here, he, a converted Quaker, carried on his own lay ministry
+here, he, a converted Quaker, carried on his own lay

 and earned the affectionate title, Father Ellis.
 It was here